Jessica Abel: Career

-Abel began her comics career through minicomics, self-publishing the photocopied, hand-sewn and embellished comic book Artbabe in 1992; four annual issues followed, with Abel having won a Xeric Foundation grant to self-publish and distribute issue #5.
-This was the first professionally printed Artbabe, and was subtitled The Four Seasons.
-She appeared as a character in the back-cover story of Hate #10 (Fall 1992) by Peter Bagge.
-Abel has stated that her major work Artbabe is not autobiographical.
+Abel began her comics career through minicomics, self-publishing the photocopied, hand-sewn and embellished comic book Artbabe in 1992.
+Four annual issues followed, with Abel winning a Xeric Foundation grant to self-publish and distribute issue #5.
 With the publication of the Xeric issue of Artbabe, Abel came to the attention of Fantagraphics publisher Gary Groth, who offered to publish Artbabe.
 Each issue of Artbabe contained one or more complete stories; Abel did not begin any longer sequential work until La Perdida in 2000.
-The character Artbabe, who appears on every cover, does not actually appear in any of the stories.
+She has stated that Artbabe is not autobiographical.
 In 1998, Abel moved to Mexico City with her boyfriend, now husband, comics artist Matt Madden.
 She went on hiatus from Artbabe in 1999.

 From 1996 to 2005, Abel did a series of one-page journalistic comics for the University of Chicago Magazine.
 In 1997 she self-published Jessica Abel, Intrepid Girl Reporter, a 20-page minicomic collecting her various journalistic comic strips from that and other publications.
-(A lot of material from the mini was later reprinted in Abel's collections, Soundtrack and Mirror, Window.)
+Material from this mini was later reprinted in Abel's collections, Soundtrack and Mirror, Window.
 For LA Weekly in 2000 and 2001, she did a number of comics journalism pieces on such topics as the 2000 Democratic National Convention and evacuating from Lower Manhattan after the September 11 attacks.
 During this period she embarked on Radio: an Illustrated Guide for the radio program This American Life.
 This book depicted how an episode of the show is made, with behind-the-scenes reportage and a how-to guide to creating a radio show at home.

 After two years in Mexico City, Abel moved to Brooklyn, New York.
-Abel created the five-issue, 250-page series La Perdida.
-Published by Fantagraphics Books between 2000 and 2005 as a five-part mini-series.
-Abel revised the text for its compilation and publication in 2006 as a hardcover volume by Pantheon Books.
+Abel wrote and illustrated La Perdida, published by Fantagraphics Books between 2000 and 2005 as a five-part mini-series.
+She revised the text for its compilation and publication in 2006 as a hardcover volume by Pantheon Books.
+The central character is a Mexican-American woman, Carla, raised by her Anglo mother, who moves on a whim to Mexico City to search for her identity.
 The book has received a positive critical response.
-The central character is a Mexican-American woman, Carla, raised by her Anglo mother, who moves on a whim to Mexico City to search for her identity.